MikeHughesKent/endomicroscope/README.md

 acquisition.
 Alternatively, select the 'File' source to load in a saved image or tif stack.
 See CAS documentation for more details.

+At first use, or when changing probes, perform a Bundle Calibration in the Settings mene, by clicking 'Acquire background' and 'Calibrate Bundle'.

+To use with a linescan endomicroscope, ensure that `ls = True' near the top of the file.
+On first use, or after realignment, it is necessary to calibrate the linescan using the Auto Calibration button in the Line Scanning menu.
+For this, ensure the laser is on and the probe is pointing into empty space.

 ## Requirements
-In addition to CAS and pyfibrebundle requirements, endomicroscope requires:
+In addition to CAS and pyfibrebundle requirements (including drivers for the camera), for use with a linescan endomicroscope using a NI DAQ, endomicroscope requires:
-* instrumental-lib
+* nidaqmx (National Instruments)